davosmith/moodle-uploadpdf/README.txt

 The plugin name is currently displayed as '[[typeuploadpdf]]', not 'Upload PDF'.
-This is a known Moodle bug ( http://tracker.moodle.org/browse/MDL-16796 ), that is being fixed.
+This is a known Moodle bug ( http://tracker.moodle.org/browse/MDL-16796 ), that is now fixed in Moodle version 1.9 and above - please update your version of Moodle to avoid this problem.

 There is no way of configuring the GhostScript path via the Administration menu (again this is a Moodle limitation that I have not